World Cup 2026 Groups: Odds to Win After the Second Round

 FIFA has introduced a groundbreaking rule to separate the tournament’s top four seeds in the knockout bracket, preventing early blockbuster matchups:

 This system mirrors tennis-style seeding, where top seeds are separated to ensure fresh matchups and maximize the tournament’s competitive balance.
-The change means that if Spain, Argentina, France, and England all win their groups, they cannot face each other until the semi-finals—the earliest possible meeting point.
+The change means that if Spain, Argentina, France, and England all win their groups, they cannot face each other until the semi-finals which is the earliest possible meeting point.

 The 48-team expansion with these new rules prioritizes: